stefantoncu01/Folder-synchronization/README.md

 ## Requirements
  - Python 3
- - Libraries os, shutil, time, logging, argparse, watchdog
+ - Libraries os, shutil, time, logging, argparse, watchdog, filecomp

 ### How to Use
  - Python 3 installed on your system